imamarham10/BookRentalApplication/README.md

     ```
 - **Delete Rental**: `DELETE /api/rentals?rental_id={id}`

-## All the Sample Requests are present in Postman Collection folder
+## All the Sample Requests are present in the Postman Collection folder

 ---